 In DSS, BS-seq data from a general experimental design (such as crossed experiment, or experiment with covariates) is modeled through a generalized linear model framework.
 We use "arcsine" link function instead of the typical logit link for it better deals with data at boundaries (methylation levels close to 0 or 1).
 Linear model fitting is done through ordinary least square on transformed methylation levels.
-Standard errors for the estimates are derived with consideration of count data distribution and transformation.
-A Wald test is applied to perform hypothesis testing.
+Variance/covariance matrices for the estimates are derived with consideration of count data distribution and transformation.